EvansMatthew97/every-second/README.md

 # Why should I use it?

-It might be easier to use than something else maybe.
+It might be easier to use than something else, maybe.

 # Documentation